magiama9/abode-calendar-shr/README.md

 The front end is written in React, and uses [react-big-calendar](https://github.com/jquense/react-big-calendar) as the base for the calendar functionality.

 Note: currently the modal/form implementation is wonky and I recognize that.
 The parent component (which is the calendar) is re-rendering every time the form data changes, which is ...less than ideal.
 You'll note that especially with a large number of events on the calendar, the site bogs down when editing the form.
-I need to either convert to a global state store (redux or zustand) or write a custom state hook to prevent this.

 ## Back End